cBournhonesque/lightyear/NOTES.md

     - simplify the distinction between the 3 predicted spawning types
     - add unit tests
     - handle edge cases of rollback that deletes the pre-spawned entity on the rollback tick.
-    - in general, put the pre-spawned entity deletion in the PrepareRollback system
-    - sometimes the predicted entity disappears, how come? interpolation tick is too forward? or because they are being deleted on any rollback!
     - mispredictions at the beginning, why? because of tick snapping?
     - why is there an initial rollback for the matching? it's probably because we only add PredictionHistory at PreUpdate so we don't have the history for the first tick when the entity was spawned.
 Might be worth having to avoid rollback?